|Title:||Head Football Coach|

 |Recruiting Area:||RI, Long Island, Hawaii|

-Within the special teams game, Gilmartin was directly involved with coaching the return specialists which led to All-American honors for second-year player Phil Terio (Trumbull, Conn.).
+Within the special teams game, Gilmartin was directly involved with coaching the return specialists which led to All-American honors for then second-year player Phil Terio (Trumbull, Conn.).

 As an assistant coach at Mount Ida College, Gilmartin worked five seasons handling the responsibilities of offensive coordinator, recruiting coordinator, quarterbacks coach, running backs coach, and admissions liaison.
 He helped lead the team to three consecutive postseason appearances, advancing to the ECFC title game in 2009, as well as the ECAC North Atlantic Bowl in both 2010 and 2011.
 The Mustangs set program records for both points and total yards in a season, and Gilmartin was selected to coach in the 2010 All-American Bowl.